livetvscript/SonyLIV/README.md

 SonyLIV Live TV Channels Script

-SonyLIV php script only runs on Lunix.
+SonyLIV php script only runs on Linux.
 You must have Indian IP.

 # For Purchase: buylivetvscript@protonmail.com